ksoftllc/UITableView-with-UITextView-and-UILabel-Resize/README.md

 UITextView must have scrolling disabled!

-UILabel must have rows set to zero and some sort of appropriate wrapping option.
+UILabel must have lines set to zero and some sort of appropriate wrapping option.